Why Your Belly Button Hurts: Causes and Treatment

 Symptoms

-- Sharp, stabbing pain in the middle to the upper-right abdomen.
+• Sharp, stabbing pain in the middle-to-upper-right abdomen

-- Pain can last from minutes to hours and may be severe.
+• Pain that can last from minutes to hours

 Treatment

-- Surgery: Larger gallstones or those causing severe symptoms may require surgical removal of the gallbladder (cholecystectomy).
+• Surgery: Larger gallstones may require surgical removal of the gallbladder (cholecystectomy)

-- Lifestyle changes: Dietary adjustments, such as reducing fat intake, may help prevent symptoms.
+Lifestyle changes: Reducing fat intake may help prevent symptoms

 13. Pancreatitis

-Pancreatitis, inflammation of the pancreas, can cause intense and persistent pain in and around the middle abdomen.
+Pancreatitis, inflammation of the pancreas, can cause intense, persistent pain in the middle abdomen.
 The pain may also radiate towards the back.

 Symptoms

-- Intense, persistent pain in the middle abdomen, often radiating to the back.
+• Intense, persistent pain in the middle abdomen that often radiates to the back

-- Fever and rapid pulse may accompany severe cases.
+• Fever and rapid pulse in severe cases

 Treatment

-- Medications: Pain relievers and medications to control nausea and vomiting.
+• Medications: Pain relievers and medicines address nausea and vomiting

-- Fluids and nutrition: Intravenous fluids and a temporary restriction of food to allow the pancreas to rest.
+• Fluids and nutrition: Intravenous fluids and a temporary food restriction allow the pancreas to rest.

-- Treatment of underlying cause: Depending on the cause (such as gallstones or high triglycerides), specific treatments may be needed to address the underlying condition.
+• Treatment of underlying cause: Depending on the cause (such as gallstones or high triglycerides), specific therapies may be needed

 14. Colon cancer

-Colon cancer can cause abdominal pain that may be felt in various areas of the abdomen, including around the belly button, depending on the location and extent of the tumor.
+Colon cancer can cause abdominal pain in various locations, including around the belly button, depending on where the tumor is located and how far it has spread.

 Symptoms

-- Abdominal pain or discomfort, which may vary in intensity and location.
+• Abdominal pain or discomfort that varies in intensity and location

-- Changes in bowel habits, such as diarrhea, constipation, or stool consistency.
+• Changes in bowel habits, such as diarrhea and constipation

 Treatment

-- Diagnosis: Screening tests like colonoscopy and imaging studies to confirm the presence and extent of cancer.
+Screening tests, such as colonoscopy and imaging studies, are used to confirm the presence and extent of cancer.
+Once done, the following treatment options are available:

-- Surgery: The primary treatment involves surgical removal of the cancerous part of the colon (colectomy) and nearby lymph nodes.
+• Surgery: The main treatment is removing the cancerous part of the colon (colectomy) and nearby lymph nodes.

-- Targeted therapy and immunotherapy: These newer treatments may be used in advanced cases to target specific mutations or enhance the immune system’s ability to fight cancer.
+• Targeted therapy and immunotherapy: Newer treatments used in advanced cases to target specific mutations or boost the immune system.

-- Palliative care: For advanced cases, palliative care focuses on symptom management and improving quality of life.
+• Palliative care: For advanced cases, the focus shifts to symptom management and improving quality of life.

 15. Diverticulitis

-Diverticulitis causes pain that typically starts below the belly button and then moves to the lower left-hand side of the abdomen (or lower right-hand side in some East Asian individuals).
+Diverticulitis causes pain that starts below the belly button and spreads to the lower left side of the abdomen.

 Symptoms